hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 To access your data in your (project) scratch directory on Tier-1 Hortense, you should use Globus via the `VSC UGent Tier1 projects` endpoint.

-More general information about Globus is available at :ref:`globus`.
+More general information about Globus is available at :ref:`globus platform`.

 Managing project members